Monoclonal antibody: Chimeric antibodies

 While mouse and human antibodies are structurally similar, the differences between them were sufficient to invoke an immune response when murine monoclonal antibodies were injected into humans, resulting in their rapid removal from the blood, as well as systemic inflammatory effects and the production of human anti-mouse antibodies (HAMA).

 Recombinant DNA has been explored since the late 1980s to increase residence times.
 In one approach called "CDR grafting", mouse DNA encoding the binding portion of a monoclonal antibody was merged with human antibody-producing DNA in living cells.
 The expression of this "chimeric" or "humanised" DNA through cell culture yielded part-mouse, part-human antibodies.

 Human antibodies

 Ever since the discovery that monoclonal antibodies could be generated, scientists have targeted the creation of fully human products to reduce the side effects of humanised or chimeric antibodies.
-Several successful approaches have been identified: transgenic mice, phage display and single B cell cloning:
+Several successful approaches have been proposed: transgenic mice, phage display and single B cell cloning.